 Gingersnaps scream old fashioned with their use of warm spices and molasses.
 They are a type of crispy cookie that makes a snapping sound when eaten or broken in half.

-The brittle structure of gingersnap cookies makes them an easy cookie to package as gifts.
-The spiciness of the ginger and the richness of the molasses pairs well with tea or coffee.
+The brittle structure of gingersnap cookies makes them easy to package as gifts.
+The ginger’s spiciness and the molasses’ richness pair well with tea or coffee.

 Ginger flavored cakes have a very long history.
 Written accounts of ginger breads can be found as early as the 13th century in records of medieval monks in Franconia, Germany.